lukeclewlow/C.V./README.md

 - Massive advocate of Test and Behavioural Driven Development
 - RSpec, Cucumber, and Capybara for Unit and Feature testing in Ruby and Rails or Sinatra
 - Jasmine, Mocha, Chai, Selenium for Unit and Feature testing in JS/Node.js
+- Since the course I have been focusing on learning more technologies and expanding my breadth of knowledge

 ### Problem Solving